IAHispano/Applio-Docs/FAQ/General/Info.md

 Link: [Training and Inference without WebUI](https://huggingface.co/lj1995/VoiceConversionWebUI/blob/main/myinfer-v2-0528.py) ==-
 ==- **How to share a model/How to use others models?**
-Share the pth file in the weights folder, not the one in logs.
-Future versions will use a zip file.
+Share the pth file in the zips folder, not the one in logs.
 Do not copy large pth files; use the ckpt tab to extract a smaller model for sharing.
-Compress it into a zip and upload it to Drive or Huggingface if you want to publish your model in Ai Hispano, go to the :envelope_with_arrow:`publish-a-model` section and execute the /model command and fill in the corresponding data of your model
+Compress it into a zip and upload it to Drive or Hugging Face if you want to publish your model in Ai Hispano, go to the :envelope_with_arrow:`publish-a-model` section and execute the /model command and fill in the corresponding data of your model
 ==-
 ==- **Test previous model and continue Training**
 ### - How can I use the saved model in the middle of training?